 NATIONAL WAFFLE IRON DAY

-Waffle lovers finally have their day of recognition on June 29, which is the day National Waffle Iron Day is observed.
-Some people enjoy their waffles plain with syrup, but we like ours topped with berries, whipped cream, and syrup.
+Waffle lovers finally have their day of recognition on June 29th as they celebrate National Waffle Iron Day.
+Some people enjoy their waffles plain with syrup, but we like ours topped with berries, whipped cream, too.
 Who knew a simple machine would make such a big impact on our lives!

 The waffle iron is usually two honeycomb-patterned metal plates hinged together.
-A person pours or places the dough between the heated plates and then closes it to bake the waffle.
-Other patterns are also currently on the market in modern time to reflect pop culture as the waffles are baked into famous animated characters and other shapes.
+A person pours or places the batter between the heated plates and then closes it to bake the waffle.
+Other patterns waffle off and on to the market reflecting pop culture so we can make waffles shaped into famous animated characters and iconic logos.

 Waffle irons got their start in the 14th century in the Low Countries.
 Even the earliest designs that were used over an open fire would have elaborate designs such as coats of arms and religious symbols.